Oberrothenbach: History

-Oberrothenbach was first established sometime in the Early Middle Ages.
-Local legend tells that a small village and bishopric was first attempted by a disciple of Saint Boniface.
-The disciple saw an apparition of the Virgin Mary appear on the local lake and speak to him, "Here you will build a haven for laborers."
-However, the settlement was later overrun by migrating pagan Slavic tribes around the 9th century AD.
-The settlement later flourished as a mining area by the Late Middle Ages.
+Oberrothenbach is first definitively attested in 1221 as Rudnbax.
+An early local legend apparently involves the Virgin Mary appearing to a founder and saying, "Here you will build a haven for laborers."
+The settlement later flourished as a mining area by the Late Middle Ages, of which it was part of Electoral Saxony.
 During the Industrial Revolution in the German Empire, industrial mineral mining would be established in the town and many moved to Oberrothenbach to work.

 After the end of World War II, the Soviet Union secretly set up an industrial operation in Occupied Germany and later East Germany, particularly in the villages of the region such as Wismut and Oberrothenbach.
 Before the end of the Cold War and fall of the communist regime, over 20,000 workers died from harsh labor, radiation and other pollution.
-Conditions were so bad, the local saying of the region was "Kumpels sterben früher", German for "miners die young".
+Conditions were so bad, the local saying of the region was "Kumpels sterben früher", German for: "Buddies (miners/coworkers in this context) die young".

 Although the operation is now abandoned, the effects last to this day.
 About 450,000 people worked in the factories and mines in the village's history.
-Exposed to radon, arsenic, radioactive dust, lead, and other toxic compounds, an estimated 10-15,000 deaths are expected from illnesses such as cancer.
+Exposed to radon, arsenic, radioactive dust, lead, and other toxic compounds, an estimated 10–15,000 deaths are expected from illnesses such as cancer.
 A barbed-wire fence was built around the local polluted lake in the 1980s, which no longer supports most life.